pocc/ross.gg/src/data/blog/healthchecks.md

 ## How It Works

-The tool performs [TCP pings](https://www.cloudflare.com/learning/network-layer/what-is-a-computer-port/) from **143 Cloudflare Worker endpoints** deployed across the globe.
-Each endpoint opens a raw [TCP socket](https://developers.cloudflare.com/workers/runtime-apis/tcp-sockets/) to your target host:port and measures the round-trip latency from that location.
+The tool performs [TCP pings](https://www.cloudflare.com/learning/network-layer/what-is-a-computer-port/) from **143 Cloudflare Worker placements** deployed across the globe, but those 143 placements only land on roughly **~62 unique Cloudflare colos**.
+Many cloud regions share the same nearest Cloudflare data center: AWS Ireland, AWS London, Azure London, and Azure Cardiff all egress through LHR.
+AWS Bahrain, AWS UAE, GCP Doha, GCP Dammam, GCP/Azure Mumbai, and GCP Tel Aviv all egress through BOM.
+Each placement opens a raw [TCP socket](https://developers.cloudflare.com/workers/runtime-apis/tcp-sockets/) to your target host:port and measures the round-trip latency from that location.
 Unlike ICMP ping, a TCP ping completes the three-way handshake (SYN → SYN-ACK → ACK) to verify the port is actually accepting connections.
 Results show which data center handled the request and how long the connection took.

 ## Two Placement Strategies